dtaht/rabeld/rabel.md

 .
 Alerting Rabel to to these, where exposed by the switching infrastructure, would be a goodness.

-There are also other means of detecting a link down (in wifi, disassociation, a variety of means in tunnels) that are faster than babel's usual basic metrics.
+There are also other means of detecting a link down or up (in wifi AP/STA mode, disassociation, a variety of means in tunnels and ethernet) that are faster than babel's usual basic metrics.

 ## Atomic updates